Edited and prepared for the Internet by Ronald Davis

 "You portray the background and the aims of life in monasteries so well, showing such a deep understanding of the monastic life.''

 The Roseman portrait of a Benedictine monk was auctioned by Rosebery's.
-The West Norwood auction house has attempted to grossly undervalue Roseman's critically acclaimed work on the monastic life, a work that earned Roseman the honor of being the first American artist to have a one-man exhibition at Vienna's renowned Graphische Sammlung Albertina.
-The museum conserves one of the world's greatest collections of master drawings.
-The Albertina presented in 1983 the exhibition Stanley Roseman-Zeichnungen aus Klöstern (Drawings from the Monasteries).
-See below an excerpt from the full-length page, superlative review of Roseman's work in The Times, London.
+The auction house has grossly undervalued Roseman's critically acclaimed work on the Monastic Life.
+The drawings earned Roseman the honor of being the first American artist to have a one-man exhibition at the Graphische Sammlung Albertina, Vienna, world-renowned museum of master drawings.
+The Albertina conserves seven Roseman drawings on the Monastic Life.
+The Museum presented in 1983 the exhibition Stanley Roseman-Zeichnungen aus Klöstern (Drawings from the Monasteries).
+See below an excerpt from the full-length page, superlative review of the artist's work in The Times, London.

 The Artist raises questions